Last updated on May 18th, 2023 at 01:28 pm

-This is the sixth and the final edition of the series of blogs on “how to migrate exchange server 2013 to 2016 using step by step guide”.
-In this previous edition of this blog we have discussed on how to migrate the email flow from the old server to Exchange 2016 so that external inbound and outbound emails are managed by Exchange Server 2016.
+This is the sixth edition of the series of blogs on “how to migrate exchange server 2013 to 2016 ”.
+In the previous edition of this blog we discussed how to migrate the email from an old server to Exchange 2016.
+Let’s understand the 2013 to 2016 exchange migration process.

 For other parts of the series follow the links below:-

-Here in this edition, we will be migrating email relay receive connectors and other application to Exchange 2016 and later we will discuss the methodology to uninstall old exchange server.
+Here in this edition, we will be migrating email relay receive connectors and other applications to Exchange 2016.
+Later we will discuss the methodology to uninstall the old Exchange Server.

-Relay emails for any devices and application through exchange server 2013 have to be migrated to the new Exchange Server 2016.
-In order to do this, we have to create an exactly the similar receive connectors on Exchange 2016 which we have on Exchange 2013 and later configure it with similar authentication setting, IP range, and permission groups.
+Relay emails for any devices through the Exchange Server 2013 have to migrate to the new Exchange Server 2016.
+In order to do this, we have to create exactly the similar receive connectors on Exchange 2016.
+That we have on Exchange 2013 and later configure it with similar authentication settings, IP range, and permission groups.

-After the new receive connector has been created, we need to modify the settings of application and devices so that they relay emails through Exchange 2016 server.
-When configuring application or devices to use a DNS name like smtp.www.XYZ.com then we are required to change the A record to resolve to IP of Exchange 2016 server.
+After the new receive connector has been created, we need to modify the settings of applications and devices.
+So that they relay emails through Exchange 2016 server.
+When configuring applications or devices to use a DNS name like smtp.www.XYZ.com then we are required to change the A record to resolve to IP of Exchange 2016 server.

-The further steps comprise of the process to deactivate the Exchange server 2013, so before continuing with deactivation steps that kindly assure that all the application has been migrated to exchange 2016.
+The further steps comprise of the process to deactivate the Exchange server 2013, so before continuing with deactivation steps that kindly assure that all the applications migrate to exchange 2016.

 Uninstallation of Exchange Server 2013

-Before proceeding further with the uninstallation of Exchange server migration 2013, kindly ensure that all the running services on the software is stopped.
-It is recommended to shut down the services step by step for deactivating the server.
+Before proceeding further with the uninstallation of Exchange server migration 2013, kindly ensure that all the running services on the software are stopped.
+To deactivate the server, must shut down the process step by step.

 Given below are some of the commands to successfully remove Exchange 2013

-After all that the services have been stopped without any issues and you are assured that Exchange 2013 server has been successfully migrated into a new Exchange 2016 server follows the steps provided underneath for the uninstallation of exchange server 2013.
+After all that the services have been stopped without any issues and you are assured that the Exchange 2013 server has been successfully migrated into a new Exchange 2016 server.
+Follows the underneath steps for the uninstallation of the Exchange Server 2013.

 Steps to Uninstall Exchange Server 2013

-Process to remove exchange server will start in which click “Next” to proceed further.
+The process to remove the exchange server will start in which click “Next” to proceed further.

 Few checks will be run by Exchange setup to make sure that the Server can be uninstalled from the system without any hitches.
-After the check has been completed, click on uninstall and proceed further.
+When the check completes, click on uninstall and proceed further.

 The Exchange Server uninstallation will be carry-forward.
 Wait while the uninstallation setup is in progress.